-8.4.2 Capital charge for specific risk (akin to credit risk) will be 9 per cent and specific risk is computed on banks' gross equity positions (i.e. the sum of all long equity positions and of all short equity positions - short equity position is, however, not allowed for banks in India).
-The general market risk charge will also be 9 per cent on the gross equity positions.

-8.4.3 Specific Risk Capital Charge for banks' investment in Security Receipts will be 13.5 per cent (equivalent to 150 per cent risk weight).
-Since the Security Receipts are by and large illiquid and not traded in the secondary market, there will be no General Market Risk Capital Charge on them.(vide mailbox clarification dated January 18, 2010)
+- 8.4.2 Capital charge for banks' capital market investments, including those exempted from CME norms, for specific risk (akin to credit risk) will be 11.25 per cent or higher (equivalent to risk weight of 125 per cent or risk weight warranted by external rating, or lack of it, of the counterparty, whichever is higher) and specific risk is computed on banks' gross equity positions (i.e. the sum of all long equity positions and of all short equity positions short equity position is, however, not allowed for banks in India).
+The general market risk charge will be 9 per cent on the gross equity positions. - 8.4.3 Specific Risk Capital Charge for banks' investment in Security Receipts will be 13.5 per cent (equivalent to 150 per cent risk weight).
+Since the Security Receipts are by and large illiquid and not traded in the secondary market, there will be no General Market Risk Capital Charge on them.(vide mailbox clarification dated January18, 2010)

-8.5 Measurement of capital charge for Foreign Exchange Risk
+8.5 Measurement of Capital Charge for Foreign Exchange Risk